 Failures in transportation systems (vessels, pipelines, highway vehicles, and railroad equipment) or errors made by operators can result in spillage of crude oil, refined petroleum products, and other materials and cause serious damage to the environment.
 The ultimate impact of each spill depends on the location and volume of the spill, weather conditions, and the natural resources affected.
 While data exist on oil spilled into U.S. waters, there is less information available on the resulting consequences to the environment.
+In addition, little information exists on the quantity of oil entering the water from improper disposal of used motor oil or other nonreported sources.

 1. American Petroleum Institute, Oil Spills in U.S. Navigable Waters: 1991–2000 (Washington, DC: Feb.
 11, 2003).